Lubula/Ecommerce-Customer-Analytics-Using-Machine-Learning/README.md

 Uniform Manifold Approximation and Projection (UMAP): Explores UMAP as an alternative dimensionality reduction technique for visualizing complex datasets.

 ### Data
 The dataset (data/E-Commerce _Customer_Behavior.csv) contains anonymized information about e-commerce customer behavior.
 It includes various features such as session details, transaction history, and churn status.
 Refer to the dataset documentation for more details about each feature.

-Will be loaded :
+├── notebooks
+│   ├── neural_networks
+│   ├── unsupervised_learning
+│   ├── clustering
+│   ├── dimensionality_reduction
+└── data
+    └── E-Commerce _Customer_Behavior.csv

 License
 This project is licensed under the MIT License